 The “surplus” or “excess cash flow” referenced by the group was a distorted view of information selectively extracted from the university’s consolidated cash flow statement that was shared publicly as part of the university’s annual, audited combined financial report – a report that combines the total cash flows of the entire university, including all three campuses, Michigan Medicine and Athletics.
 You can see the 2016 Consolidated Statement of Cash Flows on pages 47-48 here.

 The group selectively constructed a number using only portions of the statement including items such as Michigan Medicine patient revenue – which cannot be used outside of Michigan Medicine – while excluding other sections of the report that included obligations such as debt payments.
 The result is a false impression that the university had a large cash surplus.

 One University’s goals include equal per-student allocations in the state budget, extending the Go Blue Guarantee to UM-Dearborn and UM-Flint and pay parity for graduate students and lecturers across campuses.

 The following is a university analysis of the group’s seven-point public platform:

 “Equalize State Legislature’s Per-Student Allocations: Currently the state-allocated funds that the University of Michigan receives for Dearborn and Flint students is HALF the allocation for Ann Arbor students”

 One point that regents, the president, the chancellors and the One University advocates all agree on is that the state of Michigan needs to increase its investment in higher education at all 15 of our state’s public, four-year universities.

 If we want our state to be among the most prosperous in the nation, we have to be among the most educated.
-Our state ranks 30th in the nation in per-capita income and 35th in college attainment.
+As of 2019, our state ranked 30th in the nation in per-capita income and 35th in college attainment.

 President Schlissel and the chancellors are strong advocates for greater state investment in direct-to-student need-based financial aid.